Common Node Resource Specification

 A summary of usage for each system for the participating HPCMP centers can be found at the HPC Centers website in the "Guide to the Batch Queuing System."

 Notice: Future HPCMP allocated HPC systems may make use of a diversity of HPC job schedulers (PBSpro, SLURM, LSF) to submit batch jobs.
-Accordingly, hereafter revisions of this policy will include examples of how other job schedulers make use of directives to specify node attributes supported by the job schedulers.

 |08 Dec 2020||Replaced PBS scheduler by a generic HPC job scheduler|